 The Start pull down menu gives you access to all of the CATIA V5 Workbenches.
-The availability of the Workbenches will depend on the CATIA V5 license configuration; the one shown in Figure 2.3 is the Educational Package (ED2) offered through the HEAT Program.
-The Workbenches used in this workbook will be found under Mechanical Design, Shape, and Digital Mockup Workbench categories.
-If you select the arrow to the right of the Workbench category, the workbenches organized within that category will be displayed; reference Figure 2.3.
-Figure 2.3 shows the Workbenches organized under the Mechanical Design category.
-The Part Design Workbench is the highlighted Workbench.
+The availability of the workbenches will depend on the CATIA V5 license's configuration; the one shown in Figure 2.3 is the Educational Package.
+The workbenches used in this workbook will be found under Mechanical Design, Shape, and Digital Mockup Workbench Categories.
+If you select the arrow to the right of the Workbench Category the workbenches organized within that category will be displayed, reference Figure 2.3.
+Figure 2.3 shows the workbenches organized under the Mechanical Design Category.
+The Part Design Workbench is the highlighted workbench.